gbmhunter/blog/content/electronics/general/kicad/kicad-tips-and-tricks/_index.md

 .model 2N7002 VDMOS(Rg=3 Vto=1.6 Rd=0 Rs=.75 Rb=.14 Kp=.17 mtriode=1.25 Cgdmax=80p Cgdmin=12p Cgs=50p Cjo=50p Is=.04p ksubthres=.1)
 ```

-.Screenshot showing the crucial setup required to simulate discrete MOSFETs in KiCAD with ngspice.
+{{% figure src="crucial-discrete-mosfet-simulation-setup-in-kicad.png" width="800px" caption="Screenshot showing the crucial setup required to simulate discrete MOSFETs in KiCAD with ngspice." %}}
-image::crucial-discrete-mosfet-simulation-setup-in-kicad.png[width=800px]

-See the section link:http://ngspice.sourceforge.net/docs/ngspice-33-manual.pdf[11.3 Power MOSFET model (VDMOS) in the ngspice User Manual] for more information.
+See the section [11.3 Power MOSFET model (VDMOS) in the ngspice User Manual](http://ngspice.sourceforge.net/docs/ngspice-33-manual.pdf) for more information.

 For MOSFETs built into integrated circuits, use the `BSIM3` model.
 For the `BSIM3` model, ngspice expects four pins rather than the usual three, gate, drain, source and bulk (substrate).
 In standard 3-pin MOSFETs the bulk is typically connected internally to the source, so for most simulations you can just do that externally to mimic a standard MOSFET.